 - Obtained on behalf of JPMorgan Chase Bank a ruling from the Pennsylvania Superior Court affirming the denial of a motion filed by a couple renting a property upon which the bank foreclosed because the motion was filed after the foreclosure judgment was entered and the renters were not indispensable parties to the action.

-- Obtained an order on behalf of TD Bank, N.A. from the Aroostook County Superior Court in Caribou, Maine, enjoining the City of Caribou from selling a property located in Caribou which would act to extinguish TD Bank's mortgage.
+- Obtained an order on behalf of a major bank from the Aroostook County Superior Court in Caribou, Maine, enjoining the City of Caribou from selling a property located in Caribou which would act to extinguish the bank’s mortgage.

 - Successfully removed a quiet title action brought by two borrowers against the mortgage lender and loan servicer to federal court.
 Following removal, obtained an order from the U.S. District Court for the District of Maryland granting motion to dismiss with prejudice, and dismissing in its entirety, claims of fraud and violation of the Maryland Consumer Debt Collection Act.

 - Obtained a victory in a mortgage foreclosure action as Managing Counsel for Ocwen Loan Servicing, LLC against a borrower who was a sophisticated credit consumer with multiple investment properties.
 The court held the borrower did not have standing to challenge the Assignment of Mortgage and Ocwen had established standing to foreclose.

 - Obtained an order from the Bankruptcy Court for the Eastern District of Pennsylvania on behalf of Ocwen Loan Servicing, LLC, allowing a secured creditor to proceed to a sheriff's sale on foreclosed property after not having been paid for 11 years.